locationtech/spatial4j/README.md

 Spatial4j was born out of an unmet need from other open-source Java software.

 [JTS](https://sourceforge.net/projects/jts-topo-suite/) is the most popular spatial library in Java.
-JTS is powerful but it only supports Euclidean geometry (no geodesics), it has no Circle shape, and it is LGPL licensed (which is planned to change soon).
+JTS is powerful but it only supports Euclidean geometry (no geodesics) and it has no Circle shape.
 Spatial4j has a geodesic circle implementation, and it wraps JTS geometries to add dateline-wrap support (no pole wrap yet).
+JTS recently broadened it's licensing but originally this was a major factor contributing to the founding of Spatial4j.

 A geodesic circle implementation (i.e. point-radius on surface of a sphere), has been non-trivial; see for yourself and look at the extensive testing.
 Presumably many applications will use a polygon substitute for a circle, however note that not only is it an approximation, but common algorithms *inscribe* instead of *circumscribe* the circle.
 The result is a polygon that doesn't quite completely cover the intended shape, potentially resulting in not finding desired data when applied to the information-retrieval domain (e.g. indexing/search in Apache Lucene) where it is usually better to find a false match versus not find a positive match when making approximations.
 Also, Spatial4j's implementation goes to some lengths to be efficient by only calculating the great-circle-distance a minimum number of times in order to find the intersection relationship with a rectangle.
 Even computing the bounding-box of this shape was non-obvious, as the initial algorithm lifted from the web at a popular site turned out to be false.